Taumatawhakatangi­hangakoauauotamatea­turipukakapikimaunga­horonukupokaiwhen­uakitanatahu

 ' is a hill near Pōrangahau, south of Waipukurau, in southern Hawke's Bay, New Zealand.
 The summit of the hill is 305 m above sea level.
-The hill is notable primarily for its unusually long name, which is of Māori origin; it is often shortened to Taumata for brevity.
-It has gained a measure of fame as it is the longest place name found in any English-speaking country, and possibly the longest place name in the world, according to World Atlas.
-The name of the hill (with 85 characters) has been listed in the Guinness World Records as the longest place name.
+The hill is notable primarily for its unusually long name, which is of Māori origin; it is often shortened to Taumata and Taumata Hill for brevity.
+With a name that is 85 characters long, it has gained a measure of fame for having the longest place name found in any English-speaking country, and possibly the longest place name in the world, according to World Atlas and Guinness World Records.
 Other versions of the name, including longer ones, are also sometimes used.

 Name

 The name ' translates roughly as "the summit where Tamatea, the man with the big knees, the slider, climber of mountains, the land-swallower who travelled about, played his kōauau (flute) to his loved one".